Chart Color Schemes

 Cultural Diversity

-Clovelly Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Clovelly Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Clovelly Park has a high level of cultural diversity, with 36.2% of its population born overseas and 36.9% speaking a language other than English at home.
-Christianity is the predominant religion in Clovelly Park, accounting for 35.0% of the population.
-Hinduism is notably overrepresented, comprising 11.2%, compared to the Greater Adelaide average of 4.1%.
+Christianity is the predominant religion in Clovelly Park, making up 35.0% of its population.
+Hinduism is notably overrepresented, comprising 11.2% of the population compared to the Greater Adelaide average of 4.1%.

 Frequently Asked Questions - Diversity